 This is typically proven in court on direct and/or cross examination.
 This is the importance of good legal counsel.
 If you haven’t already, it is best to contact an attorney who can assist you with the specifics of your case and provide you with tailored representation.

-The answer to your question is “it depends.”
-If you are concerned about any potential charges, it is best to consult an attorney who can assist you with the specifics of your case.
-We are glad to assist you.
+Yes, you are not only permitted to press charges, it is encouraged.
+Start by filing a police report.
+It is best to consult an attorney who can assist you with the specifics of your case and how best to proceed.